Ignatian Spirituality and Leadership Conference

 Breakout Sessions

-Below are the breakout sessions for the 2025 conference.
+Below were the breakout sessions for the 2025 conference.
+The breakout sessions for 2026 will be shared by June 1, 2026.

 Morning Breakout Sessions: